cristian9217/cristian9217/courses/CECS6010/readme.md

      * After the user inputs a binar pattern, the patter is search for in the binary string.
 For instance, you can try: "00001".

-   8. This option you can exit the program.
+   8. This option allows you to exit the program.